ITT23/assignment-08-replication-matthias-ruslan/documentation.md

 There are the following directions possible:

+- standstill
-- Standstill
+- left, right
-- Up-left, up, up-right
+- up-left, up, up-right
-- Down-left, down, down-right
+- down-left, down, down-right

 For the movement of the mouse cursor, the accelerometer data for the x-axis and y-axis are used.
 For the left and right directions, the x-value must exceed the threshold of 0.3 and -0.3, respectively.
 For the up and down directions, the y-value must exceed the threshold of 0.3 and -0.3, respectively.
 For the directions up-left, up-right, down-left, and down-right, both the x and y values must simultaneously exceed the threshold.